njch5/oo-ride-share/README.md

 ### Comprehension Questions

-Before you start writing code, you and your partner should work together, using the above techniques to answer the following questions.
+Before you start writing code, you and your partner should use the above techniques and work together to answer the following questions.
 If you have questions or run into something that you can't figure out, consult with another group.

 #### Classes and Relationships